Françoise Meunier: Biography

-Advocacy for the Right to Be Forgotten (RTBF)
+Advocacy

-Françoise Meunier is a prominent advocate for the quality of life of cancer survivors, specifically around the issue of financial discrimination against cancer survivors under the principle of the "Right to Be Forgotten".
-Since 2014, she has worked tirelessly to combat financial discrimination against cancer survivors.
+Meunier is a prominent advocate for the quality of life of cancer survivors, specifically around the issue of financial discrimination against cancer survivors under the principle of the "Right to Be Forgotten".
+Since 2014, she has worked to combat financial discrimination against cancer survivors.
 She has organised three EORTC Cancer Survivorship Summits (2014, 2016, and 2018) and delivered a TEDx talk in Monaco titled "Cancer Patients Should Not Pay Twice!" in 2016.

 Through her leadership in the European initiative on Ending Discrimination Against Cancer Survivors, her efforts include policy advocacy with the European Parliament and key stakeholders to establish a pan-European legal framework for the Right to Be Forgotten.
 From 2020 to 2022, she led a research project on this issue with the European Cancer Patient Coalition (ECPC).
 In 2023, she launched a dedicated website as a key resource of information and to promote awareness about existing measures addressing the financial discrimination cancer survivors face, and in 2024, under the auspices of the Belgian Presidency of the Council of the European Union, organised a high-level conference bringing together policymakers, healthcare professionals, and advocates.
 The event called for an EU-wide “Right to be Forgotten” to end financial discrimination against cancer survivors and reinforced a collective commitment to survivor protection and European solidarity.
 Stakeholders urged for the harmonisation of legislation and the creation of a support network for implementation.